-Nizoral shampoo is one of the best reviewed everyday products that you can buy without a prescription to counter scalp itching and fungus.
+Nizoral shampoo (1%) is one of the highest rated and reviewed anti-dandruff shampoos that you can buy without a prescription.
 I rank it as one of the 10 best hair loss shampoos in the world.
-A small bottle of this product will last for many months.
+You can buy it at most stores, including Walmart and Target.

-Ketoconazole: the Active Ingredient in Nizoral
+Ketoconazole: the Active Ingredient

 A large proportion of hair loss sufferers seem to also get itchy and dry scalp conditions, including dandruff and seborrheic dermatitis.
 I am one of those, although the severity and frequency of my symptoms is moderate.